Chair’s Introduction

 The Board has established an Audit Committee and a Remuneration Committee, details of which are provided below.
 The Board does not have a separate Nomination Committee as the Company has incorporated this function within the remit of the entire Board.
 Although not in compliance with Provision 17 of the Code, the Board considers this to be an appropriate arrangement in view of the size of the Group.

 The Board keeps the composition of the committees under review.
-The membership of both of the Committees has not changed during the year:
+The membership of both of the Committees changed during the year as explained below.

 Audit Committee members